VishalAadiith/LapProFix/README.md

  Go to your forked repository on GitHub and create a pull request to the main repository _and i'll merge it as soon as i can._

-### 🌟 What Can You Contribute?

-There are several ways you can help improve **LapProFix**:

-- **🛠️ Bug Fixes**: Found a bug?
-We’d love your help fixing it.
-- **📦 New Features**: Have a cool idea to make the platform better?
-Add it!
-- **📜 Documentation**: If you think our docs can be improved, feel free to enhance them.
-- **💡 Ideas & Discussions**: You can open an issue to discuss new features or improvements.

-### 📜 Contribution Guidelines

-To maintain quality and consistency, please adhere to the following guidelines:

-1. **Code Style**: Follow the coding style used throughout the project.
-Clean, readable code with comments is always appreciated.
-2. **Commits**: Write meaningful commit messages.
-3. **Pull Requests**: Make sure PRs are focused, well-explained, and reference any issues they address.
-4. **Testing**: Ensure that your changes are well-tested locally and don’t break existing functionality.
-5. **Environment Setup**: Make sure your `.env` file and MongoDB connection are properly configured.

 ## Features
 - _User Authentication_: Users can sign up and log in securely to manage their bookings.